arutinn/free_images_app/README.md

 * by keyword
 * random photo

-- [x] Can choose the size of photo
+- [x] Ability to choose the size of photo

 - [x] Display some info about photo

-- [x] Generate a link to download current photo
+- [x] Generate a link to download a photo

-- [x] Can chose the quantity photos on page
+- [x] Ability to chose the quantity photos on page

 - [x] Add social share buttons (Facebook, Vk and etc)